 Located on the side nearest the Pavilion, this cottage features 14-foot arched ceilings, king size bed, spacious living area, wood burning fireplace, walk-in shower, TV, bluetooth speaker, and private porch with mountain and pasture views.
 The twin size pullout couch can accommodate an additional guest.

-The rate for either the Andrew Lewis Cottage or Charles Lewis Cottage is $500.
+Rates for two guests in either the Andrew Lewis Cottage or Charles Lewis Cottage start at $550.

 Each additional adult $90 | Each additional child (ages 2-12) $60

-Rates subject to a 5.3% Virginia sales tax and a 4% meals and lodging tax
+Dinner and breakfast included.
+Rates vary midweek v. weekend.
+Rates subject to a 5.3% Virginia sales tax, a 4% meals and lodging tax, and a service charge of $20/room/night in lieu of tipping.

 “We didn’t bring much – old bathing suits, sensible shoes, tons to read and expand-waist pants to accommodate fresh-from-the-garden cooking.
 Eating is a recreational activity here.
 Believe me.” – Krys Stefansky | Travel Editor, Virginian Pilot